csc-training/summerschool/gpu/docs/02-kernels.md

 ::: incremental
 - wavefront/warp (AMD/Nvidia)
-    - collection of threads that execute in lockstep and execute the same instructions
+    - collection of threads: execute the same instruction in lockstep
-    - each wavefront has fixed number of threads (AMD: 64, NVIDIA 32)
+    - fixed number of threads (AMD: 64, NVIDIA 32)
-    - the number of threads, and thus implicitly the number of wavefronts/warps, per workgroup/block is chosen at kernel launch (AMD/Nvidia)
+    - threads per block is chosen at kernel launch
+        - wavefronts per block = threads per block / 64
 - workgroup/block of threads (AMD/Nvidia)
-    - group of threads that are on the GPU at the same time and execute on the same CU/SM (AMD/Nvidia)
+    - group of threads partitioned to wavefronts/warps
+    - execute on the same CU/SM (AMD/Nvidia)
     - can synchronise together and communicate through memory in the CU/SM (AMD/Nvidia)
 :::